chensandiego/risk_control_platform/README.md

 ## Features

--   **File Upload and Analysis:** Upload files through a web interface and receive a detailed risk score and comprehensive findings based on enhanced analysis patterns.
+-   **File Upload and Analysis:** Upload various file types (text, Word, Excel, PDF, images) through a web interface and receive a detailed risk score and comprehensive findings based on enhanced analysis patterns.
+-   **Real-time Text Analysis:** Paste text directly into a textarea for immediate analysis and feedback.
 -   **Enhanced Rule-Based Scanning:** The analysis now includes more sophisticated patterns for common sensitive data (e.g., emails, credit cards, API keys, SSNs, private keys) with weighted risk scoring.
 -   **Machine Learning Ready:** Includes a script (`train_ner_model.py`) to fine-tune a `distilbert-base-uncased` model for Named Entity Recognition (NER) to detect custom sensitive data types.
+-   **OCR Support:** Utilizes Tesseract OCR to extract text from image files and image-based PDFs for analysis.
 -   **Database Integration:** Analysis results are stored in a SQLite database using SQLAlchemy, allowing for easy migration to other databases like PostgreSQL.
 -   **Modern UI:** The user interface is built with Bootstrap and uses asynchronous JavaScript for a smooth user experience.